The-Nexus-Project/Limitless-2/.github/ISSUE_TEMPLATE/bug-glitch-or-crash-report.md

 ---

+**Remember!
+If you can identify which mod is crashing, please report it on their Issue Tracker instead of this one!**

 **Describe what happened:**
 A clear and concise description of what happened.
 (Remove this text & the text above^ and only provide the correct info.)